sobodash/lostrodent/README.md

 indexing of directories on Apache or Nginx installations that explicitly disable it.

-Created as a spinoff of NotSoFancy, an earlier indexing project in 2004, The Lost Rodent in its classic mode attempts to emulate the look and feel of how the Mozilla project used to render Gopherspace.
+Created as a spin off of NotSoFancy, an earlier indexing project in 2004, The Lost Rodent in its classic mode attempts to emulate the look and feel of how the Mozilla project used to render Gopherspace.